yatsenkouss/Cinema_Room_Manager/README.md

 # Cinema Room Manager

-This my project, which I was write on JetBrains Academy.
+This is my project, which I was write on JetBrains Academy.

 ***[Topics]*** package includes all topics, which I was finish